bgerrissen/grunt-md2pdf/README.md

 }
 ```

+## Important notes:

+- Images are currently not supported.
+- html-to-pdf makes use of a java library, that means you need java installed to use this plugin.

+## Roadmap:

+- 0.2.0 Title page
+- 0.3.0 Image support (possible switch to phantomjs, but anchors are currently broken in phantomjs)

 ## Dependencies:

-Note: html-to-pdf makes use of a java library, that means you need java installed to use this plugin.

 - [html-to-pdf](https://github.com/ChaosEvoker/html-to-pdf)
 - [marked](https://github.com/chjj/marked)